How to Get Started on Pinterest as a New Blogger in 2019

 You’ll want a profile that tells people what you offer.
 Go to Settings and then Profile to fill out the following:

 Put the name of your blog followed by some keywords.
 I put my blog name From Pennies to Plenty and the keywords “personal finance” and “frugal living” because those are the main topics of my blog.
 There is now a 30-character limit.
-Do your best to make the most of it.
+You can currently work around that by writing your description on mobile.

 You want people to know what your blog is about in an instant.
 This is especially true if your blog name doesn’t make clear what you blog about.
 If someone is scrolling through a list of people looking for who to follow or information on a topic, she’s not going to spend time clicking through to your profile and blog to figure out what you’re about.
 You want that person to know immediately if you’re what she’s looking for or not.